ptitSeb/box64/docs/USAGE.md

 #### BOX64_DYNAREC_ALIGNED_ATOMICS *
 Generated code for aligned atomics only
 * 0 : The code generated can handle unaligned atomics (Default)
-* 1 : Generated code only for aligned atomics (faster and less code generated, but will SEGBUS if LOCK prefix is unsed on unaligned data)
+* 1 : Generated code only for aligned atomics (faster and less code generated, but will SEGBUS if LOCK prefix is unused on unaligned data)

 #### BOX64_DYNAREC_BLEEDING_EDGE *
 Detect MonoBleedingEdge and apply conservative settings